demisto/content/Packs/XSIAMCompliance_SOX/README.md

 ## **What does this pack do?**
--Install dashboard and report templates for the following regulations: PCI DSS, HIPAA, NIST CSF, NIST 800-53, NIST 800-171, SOX
+-Install dashboard and report templates for the following regulations: SOX -Reference data that has been mapped to the data model.
--Reference data that has been mapped to the data model -Produce evidence for audits/regulations
+-Produce evidence for audits/regulations.

+**Note:** This pack is currently offered as a free add-on.
+However, in the future there will be fee for this pack.